wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Linearity/Vectors as Linear Functions.md

 date created: 2024-06-30
 ---
 # Vectors as Linear Functions
-In the context of functional analysis and [[Linear Map#Vector Space|vector spaces]], a continuous function can be thought of as a vector.
+In the context of functional analysis and [[Linear Mapping#Vector Space|vector spaces]], a continuous function can be thought of as a vector.
 	This might seem non-intuitive at first because we usually think of vectors as arrows in space with magnitude and direction.
 		However, the concept of a vector can be generalized to include functions.
 ### Understanding Functions as Vectors